 \subsection{Mixed-fidelity Models}

 Instead of using full joint-space dynamics across the entire horizon of an MPC, mixing multiple models of varying abstraction levels demonstrates improved performance and efficiency.

-As one way to mix models, cascaded-fidelity models (\textit{a.k.a.} hierarchical dynamics) use different models to govern different segments of the horizon~\cite{li2021model, Wang_Multi-Fidelity, li2024adapting}.
+Cascaded-fidelity models (\textit{a.k.a.} hierarchical dynamics) use different models to govern segments of the horizon~\cite{li2021model, Wang_Multi-Fidelity, li2024adapting}.
 These methods typically employ high-fidelity (\textit{e.g.}, full-order) models in near horizons and low-fidelity (\textit{e.g.}, simple) models for distant horizons, thus maintaining the solution accuracy in near horizons while solving the myopic issue by allowing a longer horizon using simple models.
 This approach could be suitable in loco-manipulation tasks as it would either simplify interaction dynamics as simple external forces or impose the object dynamics as part of CD in the far horizons to allow improved real-time computation compared to full dynamics models.

-Another way to mix models is to have different dynamics models overlap between their horizons.
+Another method is to overlap different dynamics models across their horizons.
 In such cases, achieving a consensus between these overlapped models is necessary.
-To solve problems with such mixed-fidelity models,~\cite{ Budhiraja_Consensus} decomposes a single TO that incorporates both dynamics into two subproblems and then alternates between the two to achieve consensus.
-In a similar vein,~\cite{herzog2016structured} alternate between the CD and WBK subproblems.
+To solve problems with such mixed-fidelity models,~\cite{Budhiraja_Consensus} decomposes a single TO that incorporates both dynamics into two subproblems and then alternates between the two to achieve consensus.
+Similarly,~\cite{herzog2016structured} alternates between the CD and WBK subproblems.
 Overall, model simplification over MPC horizons will remain an effective approach~\cite{Wensing_survey_TRO}.
 On the other hand, mixed-fidelity models demonstrate superior capability but require careful consideration of combined models.